arduino/help-center-content/content/Software and Downloads/IDE Settings/Change-the-language-in-Arduino-IDE.md

 ### If only English is available in 2.0

-Commnunity translations were added to Arduino IDE 2.0 in version **2.0.0-rc6**.
+Community translations were added to Arduino IDE 2.0 in version **2.0.0-rc6**.

 You can find the latest version on the [Software page](https://www.arduino.cc/en/software).